 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

 So let’s use the term “craft” and “art” very loosely here!
-Think paint splashes and smears on card cut into an egg shape; the Easter art activities for babies included in this post are no more complicated than that.
+Think paint splashes and smears on card cut into an egg shape.
+The Easter crafts and acivities for babies included in this post are no more complicated than that.

-Probably the trickiest of these Easter activities are those destined for the long-term; the hand, foot and thumb-print craft activities.
+Probably the trickiest of these Easter activities are those destined for the long-term.
+The hand, foot and thumb-print baby Easter crafts.
 The special keepsakes that will be squirreled away by proud grandparents and parents for many years to come.

 So let’s get to it.